A Bayesian joint model of multiple nonlinear longitudinal and competing risks outcomes for dynamic prediction in multiple myeloma: joint estimation and corrected two-stage approaches: Posterior Inference and Prediction

 where $f_{1}(\cdot)$, $f_{2}(\cdot)$, $g_{1}(\cdot)$, $g_{2}(\cdot)$, and $\pi(\cdot)$'s are specified as in Section~\ref{subsec:jmapp}.
 Note that estimation of random effects is not required, so one can theoretically use the marginalised likelihood function (i.e., the random effects can be integrated out).
 In the second stage, the posterior distribution of $({\bm \Phi}_{l},{\bm b}_{1l},{\bm b}_{2l})$ is approximated considering the full joint likelihood function given $(\hat{\bm \theta}_{1l},\hat{\bm \theta}_{2l},\hat{\bm \Psi}_{1l},\hat{\bm \Psi}_{2l})$:

 where $f_{1}(\cdot)$, $f_{2}(\cdot)$, $f_{3}(\cdot)$, $g_{1}(\cdot)$, $g_{2}(\cdot)$, and $\pi(\cdot)$ are specified as in Section~\ref{subsec:jmapp}.

 This corrected two-stage approach reduces the number of parameters to be estimated simultaneously and corrects estimation biases by allowing random effects to be calculated in the second stage considering the likelihood function of the joint model \eqref{eq:biexponential}-\eqref{eq:CR}.
+This strategy leads to a ``shared parameter compensation'', where the random effects calculated in the second stage help to correct the bias of the parameters $\hat{\bm \theta}_{1l}$ and $\hat{\bm \theta}_{2l}$, estimated in the first stage.